Osteopathic medical degree

 - International Association for the Study of Pain

-Dr. Neufeld is certified by the American Board of Physical Medicine and Rehabilitation and the American Board of Anesthesiology.
+Dr. Neufeld is certified by the American Board of Physical Medicine and Rehabilitation, the American Board of Anesthesiology and the American Board of Medical Quality.